 3. Blood or Organ Storage and Transport

 In healthcare, blood or organ storage and transport are essential operations.
 Environmental monitoring is a useful solution for maintaining a stable storage environment and for tracking these assets in real-time.
+This is one of the essential applications of environmental monitoring in healthcare.

 Within a healthcare facility, a robust environmental monitoring solution can keep track of amounts, types, and more in addition to monitoring the storage environment.
 As long as the system is integrated correctly and staff uses it appropriately, it can also track items in real-time throughout the facility for location data and more.